vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 Python-level function we created isn't necessarily pure, and `jax.jit` can still be applied, but needs care.
 I would summarise the caveats as follows
 though:
-- Code that does not manipulate Jax arrays will not be traced and only called during tracing itself (as the Python interpreter steps through the function, and evaluates the code like any other Python code).
+- Code that does not manipulate JAX arrays will not be traced and only called during tracing itself (as the Python interpreter steps through the function, and evaluates the code like any other Python code).
 Examples of this include `print` statements and setting Python level variables, as well as Python-level conditionals and loops.
-- Code that does manipulate Jax arrays **but** the Jax array is not an argument to the Python function (perhaps it is global, relative to the function) we are jit compiling will be traced, but those variables in the graph will take whatever value they had at **compile-time** and become implicit arguments to
+- Code that does manipulate JAX arrays **but** the JAX array is not an argument to the Python function (perhaps it is global, relative to the function) we are jit compiling will be traced, but those variables in the graph will take whatever value they had at **compile-time** and become implicit arguments to